hotrodorm/hotrod/hotrod-project/docs/research/update-join/update-join.md

 ```

 Notes:

 - Multiple matches are **allowed** per updated row (with unpredictable results).
-- Update rows with no matches are **not modified**.
+- Update rows with no matches are **not modified** when using JOIN.
 Use LEFT JOIN to set nulls.

 ### SQL Server Form #3